DryDumbHead/easyHtmlEmail/README.md

 - Number of Character in each line in HTML template <= 255
 - Special care of text encoding required for HTML template.
 For BASIS 701 templates where stored in ISO-8859-2 encoding (code page 1401), so HTML template must be developed and maintained with ISO-8859-2 encoding.
 Incorrect encoding may result in unexpected results.

+> This solution is helpful for non-S/4 system
-> SAP has introduces E-MAIL templates + CDS view in S/4 systems.
+> SAP has introduces much better solution E-MAIL templates + CDS view in S/4 systems [more info](https://blogs.sap.com/2019/10/12/e-mail-templates-in-s4-hana/).

 ---